- Religion and Philosophy»

 ~ TITUS: A Case Study in The Importance of Embracing Godly Principles ~

-Titus is a marvelously succinct, brief, concise powerful and informative Pastoral Epistle written by the Apostle Paul.
-It is here one can discover some of the necessary intrinsic virtues and godly principles that are necessary in order to encourage others to become a part of the Body of Christ!
+Titus is one of the Apostle Paul's trusted traveling companion.
+This marvelously succinct, brief, concise and powerful informative Pastoral Epistle was written by the Apostle Paul.
+It is here one can discover some pertinent necessary intrinsic virtues and godly principles.
+These are necessary helpful traits one needs in order to encourage others to become a part of the Body of Christ!
 The Church is made up of members from all over the world that forms the Body of Christ!
 We are the sheep and He is the Chief Shepherd!
 JESUS CHRIST is the GREAT HEAD of HIS Church!
 If you desire a role in leadership; here within Titus there is much spiritual wisdom to ponder.

 Many want to lead In Preaching, Proclaiming, Teaching and in Worship & Praise!
 But some still do not want to submit to the Word of God in their personal lives.
 It is important to realize when this is the case a "seducing spirit" is actually in operation.
-Therefore be prayerful for it encourages and influences carnality rather than spiritual growth.
+Genuine worship takes more than mere skill.
+Therefore be prayerful when commitment to the Lord is shallow.
+This only encourages and influences carnality rather than spiritual growth.
 Keep in mind God always knows where we are coming from.
 It is important to consecrate yourself when rendering service for the Lord.

 Here in Titus the Apostle Paul encourages strong committed and dedicated godly spiritual leadership.
 He also encourages him to confront rebellion as well as unruly false teachers.
 If our service for the Lord is not really sincere it is in vain.
 Instead of encouraging the Fruit of the Spirit to manifest, it will encourage the works of the flesh to rise.
 No doubt we are living in some interesting times in these last days.
 Some of everything is happening and fewer even respect what has been deemed sacred by God.
 There are those who will do and say anything anywhere.
 It is important to seek the will of the Lord in whatever we do in our efforts to serve Him.
 Truly God is faithful and He deserves the best from us.